Links with splitting number one

 Suppose that $L_\circ$ is obtained from $L$ by performing surgery along $C$ via the slope $\pm 1$.
 Let $L'_\circ \subset L_\circ$ be the image of $L'$ after this surgery.
 Let $M_\circ$ be the double cover of $S^3 - {\rm int}(N(L_\circ - L'_\circ))$ branched over $L'_\circ$.
 Then $M_\circ$ is obtained from $M$ by Dehn surgery along a curve $K$.
 Moreover, if $\mu$ is the meridional slope on $\partial N(K)$ and $\sigma$ is the surgery slope, then $\Delta(\sigma, \mu) = 2$.

-There are two main reasons why we use this set-up.
+There are two main reasons why we use this set-up involving branched double covers, rather than simply considering surgery along the crossing circle.
 Firstly, the distance between the surgery slope $\sigma$ and the meridian slope $\mu$ is more than $1$.
 Secondly, we will see that $H_2(M - {\rm int}(N(K)), \partial M) \not= 0 $.
 These two seemingly technical points are important because Dehn surgery theory works most smoothly when they hold.
-In particular, they are hypotheses in the following theorem of the author [22].
+In particular, they are hypotheses in the following theorem of the author [24].

 Let $M$ be a compact orientable 3-manifold with $\partial M$ a (possibly empty) union of tori.
 Let $K$ be a knot in $M$, and let $\sigma$ be a slope on $\partial N(K)$ other than the meridional slope $\mu$.
 Let $M_K(\sigma)$ be the manifold that is obtained by Dehn surgery along $K$ via the slope $\sigma$.
 Then $\sigma$ is an {\sl exceptional slope} and $K$ is an {\sl exceptional surgery curve} if any of the following holds: \item{(i)} $M_K(\sigma)$ is reducible, \item{(ii)} $M_K(\sigma)$ is a solid torus, or \item{(iii)} the core of the surgery solid torus has finite order in $\pi_1(M_K(\sigma))$.